-Author: Dr Jane Morgan, Sexual Health Physician, Waikato Hospital, Hamilton, New Zealand, 2003.
-Latest update by Jannet Gomez; Dr Amanda Oakley, February 2017.
+Author: Dr Jane Morgan, sexual health physician, Waikato Hospital, Hamilton, New Zealand, 2003.
+Editor-in-Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Updated by Jannet Gomez; Dr Amanda Oakley, February 2017.
+Copy editor: Gus Mitchell.

-Kaposi sarcoma (KS) is a disease of blood vessels the lining of blood vessels and lymphatics.
-It was considered very rare before the start of the AIDS pandemic.
+Kaposi sarcoma (KS) is a disease that affects the lining of the blood vessels and the lymphatic system.
+It was considered very rare prior to the AIDS epidemic.
 AIDS is due to infection with human immunodeficiency virus (HIV).

 There are four types of Kaposi sarcoma.

-In the United States, Kaposi sarcoma was particularly common in the 1980s especially amongst HIV-positive men who had sex with men, in which it has a very aggressive course.
+In the United States, Kaposi sarcoma was particularly common in the 1980s, especially amongst HIV-positive men who had sex with men, in which it has a very aggressive course.
 It occurs less frequently in intravenous drug users and is rare in women, haemophiliacs or their sexual partners.
-HIV-associated Kaposi sarcoma is more common in women in some parts of Africa.
-It has become less common in the US and Europe because of effective HAART treatment for HIV disease.
+HIV–associated Kaposi sarcoma is more common in women in some parts of Africa.
+It has become less common in the US and Europe because of effective HAART treatment for HIV.

 Iatrogenic Kaposi sarcoma is a particular concern for organ transplant patients, especially in geographic areas associated with high levels of infection with KSHV.
 Most have the virus prior to transplantation, but the drugs causes it to reactivate.
 Use of corticosteroids and biologics like rituximab, infliximab, and abatacept, prescribed for chronic inflammatory and autoimmune conditions, are also prone to develop Kaposi sarcoma.